catdieval/user-workflow-and-user-stories/user-story-1bis.md

 ### index.js file

-The index.js file exports a Homepage function by default.

 - [ ] Import UploadData by default from "/Components/UploadData".
-- [ ] The function returns the UploadData component.
+- [ ] The Homepage function returns the UploadData component.